Healthcare in Mexico: Private healthcare delivery

 The increased use of the private healthcare sector may be attributed to the association of public forms of healthcare with restriction in accessibility and quality.
 The belief that these services are superior in quality appears to widespread—many patients depend heavily upon these forms of healthcare, even though public services are at times provided at no cost.
 Private services tend to be associated with shorter wait times, less crowding, a stronger and more satisfying patient-provider interaction, and higher quality equipment and medications.
-Additionally, the duration of a visits in a private hospitals tend to be more than double that of their public counterparts.
+The duration of a visits in a private hospitals tend to be more than double that of their public counterparts.
 The quality of services performed in these institutions, however, is of debate.
 Especially in the field of prenatal care, disparities in quality exist among private and public institutions.

 In addition to members of the Mexican populace, some individuals with connections to Mexico—including citizens, undocumented immigrants residing in the U.S., and even permanent U.S. residents with Mexican ties—associate private Mexican institutions with convenience, affordability, and efficacy, even rating them above their American public counterparts.
-This, in turn, has created a phenomenon, known as medical returns, in which select populations, such as migrants, preferentially return to Mexico in order to receive medical treatment.
+This has created a phenomenon, known as medical returns, in which select populations, such as migrants, preferentially return to Mexico in order to receive medical treatment.

-Additionally, Mexican providers, especially in the private sector, but also in its public counterpart, appear to be less restricted by the possibility of lawsuit in their practice, especially when compared to their equivalent American counterparts, which may contribute to a higher perceived standard of care.
+Mexican providers, especially in the private sector, but also in its public counterpart, appear to be less restricted by the possibility of lawsuit in their practice, especially when compared to their equivalent American counterparts, which may contribute to a higher perceived standard of care.

+Medical tourism

+Mexico is a prominent destination for medical tourism, attracting thousands of international patients each year, primarily from the United States and Canada.
+The sector is driven by the availability of affordable procedures, proximity to the U.S., and a growing number of accredited hospitals and clinics in cities such as Tijuana, Guadalajara, and Cancún.
+Common treatments include dental procedures, cosmetic surgery, bariatric surgery, and orthopedic care.
+Many private healthcare facilities offer English-speaking staff, international accreditations, and packages specifically designed for foreign patients.
+Roughly 600 dentists practice in the community, catering mainly to tourists, leading the community to be nicknamed "Molar City".